St Peter's 13-18

 - Think of somewhere relaxing and peaceful.
 You might choose a memory of somewhere you’ve been, or a place you have imagined.

 - Close your eyes, and think about the details of this place.
 What does it look like – what kind of colours and shapes can you see?
 Can you hear any sounds?
 Is it warm or cool?
 Let your mind drift and your body relax.

 During this challenging time it is important to keep talking.
 If you need someone to talk to, please email email@example.com and we will arrange an online chat.
-This service will also be available throughout the summer term.
+This service will be available throughout lockdown.
 We are here to help and support you; remember that we are all in this together.